decentfund/lightpaper/README.md

 - Test the new reward mode for #DAO members activity, that matches the post labor era features (fun/work, no long-term obligations, follow self-interests)
 - Achieve a network effect that brings mass adoption closer.

 ## What can KYODO do?

-As soon as KYODO Dapp created to manage existing DAO Decent.Fund, this tool solves the real issues DF DAO met on its way.
-DF DAO needs are common to others DAO: many active members; self-motivation; hyper-flexibility to changing members and switching tasks; stable currency to reward contributors; effective fund management; good UX to eliminate the entry barrier for newcomers; ability to scale.
-We try different models and came up with the next list of features, that are already going through reality check:
+KYODO is a complex of solutions for issues that Decent.Fund meets building decentralized organization.
+DF aims to achieve:
+- high activity members;
+- self-motivation & self-responsibility;
+- hyper-flexibility to handle high liquidity of members and tasks;
+- trusted governance;
+- stable currency to reward contributors;
+- effective fund management;
+- good UX to eliminate the entry barrier for newcomers;
+- ability to scale.

+So KYODO has these features :
-* Creating a working group (DAO), KYODO provides a clear interface for management processes, also the constructor to make a customized version of a DAO.
+* Creating a working DAO group.
+KYODO provides a clear interface for manage processes,  gives a constructor to budl a customized version of a DAO for the wide range of spheres.
-* Mint your own token or use DF token (Decent.fund token - KYODO creator) feature based on Colony
+* Ability to mint your own token or use Decent.fund token.
+We use Colony for it.
-* Collection of a secure treasury of a community via crypto.
+* Collection of a secure treasury via crypto.
-* Instant tipping for contributions in crypto via main work platforms.
-The tipping info (the capital flows) is reflected in the KYODO interface, also written to a blockchain.
+* Instant tipping tool - instant payment for a contribution in crypto via different working chats.
+DF balance is reflected on the KYODO interface, and kept on Ethereum blockchain.
-* Activity incentive system
+* Crypto economy with inflation as an incentive system.
-* Democratic vote or multi-signature based disbursement of funds to various parties based on Arago y Colony
-* Proposition upload and adoption mechanism, for example, choosing between logos, locations, speakers.
-* A way to deal with a DAO that would operate at scale
+* Democratic voting on the blockchain.
+* Multi-signature wallet.
+* Task management interface.
+* Network effect incorporated.

 ## CryptoEconomy KYODO